What is child development?

 - Developing independence and decision making

-40 - 60+ months:
+- 40 - 60+ months:

-- Tolerance and controlling behaviour
+- Tolerance and behavior control

 What affects a child’s development?

-While developmental delay may not be permanent , it can provide a basis for identifying children who may experience a disability
+While developmental delay may not be permanent, it can provide a basis for identifying children who may experience a disability.

 Fine and gross motor skill delay: